Here's Where Politics Is Hiding

 Ok, so here's the important part.
 It's tempting to think that uncertainty hasn't spilled over into markets.
 But in fact it has.

 For one thing, there have been episodic spikes in volatility.
-Of course those spikes have proven to be fleeting as the tendency for volatility to rapidly "mean revert" (a consequence of the buy-the-dip mentality) has become a defining feature of this market.
+Of course, those spikes have proven to be fleeting as the tendency for volatility to rapidly "mean revert" (a consequence of the buy-the-dip mentality) has become a defining feature of this market.

 One interesting aside here is that this dynamic has led to a notable disconnect between volatility and vol.-of-vol., with the latter remaining elevated: